Mashon/Resources/README.md

 `array = [2, 9, 5, 11, 10, 17, 14, 12, 16, 7, 4, 3, 6, 15, 1, 8, 13]`

-1) Find how many items are in the array using three different methods.
+1) Find how many items are in the array using three **different** methods.

 ###Objectives - See if an array contains an item

 `bestsellers = ["Come Rain or Come Shine", "Make Me", "The Girl in the Spider's Web", "Go Set a Watchman", "All the Light We Cannot See", "The Girl on the Train", "X", "Fates and Furies", "Purity", "Devoted in Death"]`

-1) See if bestsellers includes the title "The Scam".
+1) See if `bestsellers` includes the title "The Scam".

 ###Objective - Delete an item from an array

 `bestsellers = ["Come Rain or Come Shine", "Make Me", "The Girl in the Spider's Web", "Go Set a Watchman", "All the Light We Cannot See", "The Girl on the Train", "X", "Fates and Furies", "Purity", "Devoted in Death"]`

-1) Use a method to delete the title "Come Rain or Come Shine" from bestsellers.
+1) Use a method to delete the **first** title "Come Rain or Come Shine" from bestsellers.

 ###Objective - Add item to beginning of an array

 `bestsellers = ["Make Me", "The Girl in the Spider's Web", "Go Set a Watchman", "All the Light We Cannot See", "The Girl on the Train", "X", "Fates and Furies", "Purity", "Devoted in Death"]`

-1) Use a method to add "Come Rain or Come Shine" back to its former spot at the top front of the bestsellers array.
+1) Use a method to add "Come Rain or Come Shine" back to its former spot at the front of the bestsellers array.

 ###Objective - Add an item into a specific place in an array.